CIB/Aleta/use-cases.md

 ## Program source code modularity

-Lleta should over time learn how to structure code bases well, and which criteria they should fulfill to be modular.
-Furthermore, as the codebase grows, lleta should be able to refactor the codebase to split modules into smaller modules, while keeping the same functionality.
+Aleta should over time learn how to structure code bases well, and which criteria they should fulfill to be modular.
+Furthermore, as the codebase grows, aleta should be able to refactor the codebase to split modules into smaller modules, while keeping the same functionality.

 ## Rewrite internal recipes

-While at the start, internal recipes (for solving tasks at a low level etc.) will be builtin, over time as they get improved, we may have enough data that lleta may learn about how to improve the recipes and create new ones.
+While at the start, internal recipes (for solving tasks at a low level etc.) will be builtin, over time as they get improved, we may have enough data that aleta may learn about how to improve the recipes and create new ones.
 This should also involve some kind of versioning, and evaluation of different versions of the recipes to compare them.

 ## Generating fine-tuning training data

-In the course of operation, lleta will often face problems in the style of: Get a task with natural language description, do some recursive solving using tasks, and finally generate a response.
-In many cases, we may be able to throw out the intermediate steps at the end, and use the prompt + result as training data for later fine-tuning of a custom model for lleta.
+In the course of operation, aleta will often face problems in the style of: Get a task with natural language description, do some recursive solving using tasks, and finally generate a response.
+In many cases, we may be able to throw out the intermediate steps at the end, and use the prompt + result as training data for later fine-tuning of a custom model for aleta.

-## "Drill back" issue resolving for wrong solutions provided by lleta
+## "Drill back" issue resolving for wrong solutions provided by aleta

 1. Identity the issue with help of human
 2. Use stack trace and tree versioning to identity original issue